log0div0/testo/docs/tutorials/06 - nat/README.md

 ## What you're going to learn

-In this guide you're going to:
+In this tutorial you're going to:

 1. Learn about virtual networks and Network Interface Cards (NICs).
 2. Learn how to provide the Internet access to virtual machines inside your test scripts.

 ## Introduction

 Aside from virtual machines, there are two other virtual entities available in Testo-lang: virtual flash drives and virtual networks.
-Virtual flash drives are described in the future guides; right now we're going to focus on the virtual networks.
+Virtual flash drives are described in the future tutorials; right now we're going to focus on the virtual networks.

 Generally, virtual networks in Testo-lang could be used for 2 purposes: to link up virtual machines with each other and to provide the Internet access to a virtual machine.
-Linking up machines is explained in the next guide, so in this guide we're going to learn about the Internet access.
+Linking up machines is explained in the next tutorial, so in this tutorial we're going to learn about the Internet access.

 ## What to begin with?